-Quebec Premier François Legault says he would not “truly” consider Muslim girls within the province who say they have got been the goal of Islamophobic incidents because the authorities passed a regulation making it unlawful for some civil servants to put on spiritual symbols.
+Quebec Premier François Legault says he would not “truly” consider Muslim girls within the province who say they have been the goal of Islamophobic incidents because the authorities passed a regulation making it unlawful for some civil servants to put on spiritual symbols.

-Several Muslim ladies who wear either the hijab or niqab have informed CBC News that since the regulation changed into tabled in March, they’ve been careworn, made the target of hateful remarks, even spat on.
+Several Muslim ladies who wear either the hijab or niqab have informed CBC News that since the regulation changed into tabled in March, they’ve been careworn, made the target of hateful remarks, and even spat on.

 “For the human beings handling this invoice … They say that they’ve obtained an extra level of harassment and intimidation or even assaults for the reason that bill exceeded,” the host of CBC Montreal’s Daybreak, Ainslie MacLellan, informed Legault.